Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 "Not living long enough to raise them,” Exploring the Challenges of Custodial Grandparent-Headed Households in Santa Rosa County

 The number of non-traditional households in the US is rising.
 However, little is known about how these living arrangements impact the caregivers and the children they are raising.
 While much of the prior literature has focused on the physical and emotional toll raising one’s grandchildren can take on a custodial grandparent, there is still much to explore.
-This talk will explore various characteristics of custodial grandparent-headed households in the Santa Rosa County School District.
+This talk explored various characteristics of custodial grandparent-headed households in the Santa Rosa County School District.
 A total of 17 interviews were completed and covered multiple topics, including reasons for placement, type of custody agreement, and the self-reported challenges respondents experience while raising their grandchildren.

 Kellie Sparks